ASN1VE 1.6.x Help

 A new message can be created by using text from a hexadecimal dump file or entering hex byte codes directly.
 To do this, use the File/New Message command.
 From the menu bar, select the File option.
 A submenu will be displayed as follows:

 Select the New Message > Hex Message option to open a hex editor.
-(Note: the command line shortcut Ctl+N can also be used).

 This will cause the following Hex Editor dialog box to be displayed allowing you to create or copy the hex dump data: